chagunda/moleculAR/README.md

   <ul> <li>Step 1: Download the MoleculAR app from the <a href="https://apps.apple.com/ca/app/molecular/id1585592102">App Store</a> or <a href="https://play.google.com/store/apps/details?id=com.UVicChem.MoleculAR">Google Play Store</a> on your smartphone or tablet device.</li>
     <li>Step 2: Open the app and select "START" to begin scanning the QR codes.</li>
     <li>Step 3: Scan the QR code for the molecule or orbital you want to view.</li>
-    <li>Step 4: Explore the 3D model of the molecule or orbital that hovers over the QR Code.
+    <li>Step 4: Explore the 3D model that hovers over the QR Code.
 Rotate, zoom, and explore the structure from different angles.</li>
   </ul>